 Filing for Workers’ Compensation Benefits

-When a slip or fall happens at work, it is usually covered by workers’ compensation.
-This means you do not have to prove that your employer was at fault for your accident as long as it happened while you were performing your regular work duties or traveling as part of your job.
+When a slip or fall injury occurs at work, it is typically covered under workers’ compensation benefits.
+One key advantage of workers’ compensation is that you generally do not need to prove your employer’s fault.
+Coverage applies as long as the injury happened while performing your regular work duties or traveling as part of your job responsibilities.

-Workers’ compensation will pay for your hospital and medical bills and provide disability payments while you cannot work.
-These payments are usually around ⅔ of your income, but they are not taxed.
-Workers’ compensation may also pay for rehabilitation and retraining if you cannot return to your usual job duties because of your injuries.
-They generally do not cover pain and suffering.
+Workers’ compensation benefits cover hospital and medical expenses, as well as provide disability payments to replace lost income while you are unable to work.
+These payments are usually about two-thirds of your regular wages and are not subject to taxes.
+Additionally, workers’ compensation may cover costs related to rehabilitation and retraining if your injuries prevent you from returning to your usual job duties.
+However, it generally does not cover compensation for pain and suffering.

 Accepting Workers’ Compensation